 The best news of all?
 You can enjoy gondola rides here, and you don't have to speak Italian to negotiate the best rate.
-Of course, while the houses built along the canals in California's Venice are nice—you wouldn't have to ask me twice to live in one of them!—they pale in comparison to the UNESCO World Heritage that rises around the ones on the other side of the planet.
+Of course, while the houses built along the canals in California's Venice are nice, they pale in comparison to the UNESCO World Heritage that rises around the ones on the other side of the planet.

 Morro Rock: America's Answer to Gibraltar

 When it comes to the central California Coast, most people's knowledge begins and ends at the aforementioned Big Sur.
 While Big Sur is incredible and totally worthy of the hype built up around it, it's not actually the most impressive place in this part of California.